Skip to main content

 An on-device scrubber strips common key formats (AWS, GCP, JWT, private-key blocks, credential env vars, etc.) before any token is sent upstream.

-Today SysNav runs on Anthropic Claude with an OpenAI fallback.
-Bring-your-own-key and additional providers (Azure, Bedrock, self-hosted Llama/Mistral) are on the roadmap.
+SysNav runs on Claude (Sonnet) with an OpenAI fallback.
+On Pro you can bring your own Anthropic API key — it’s stored in your OS keychain and used directly.
+Additional providers (Azure, Bedrock, self-hosted Llama/Mistral) are on the roadmap.

 Tamper-evident audit